SamNibouche/Melanaphis_taxonomy/README.md

 ### PLoS One 2020, DOI:x

-This is code to replicate the analyses of the morphometric data reported in our manuscript 'Morphometric and Molecular Delineation of _Melanaphis sacchari_ and _Melanaphis sorghi_'
+This is code to replicate the analyses of the morphometric data reported in our manuscript.
+Code developed by Samuel Nibouche (samuel.nibouche 'at' cirad 'dot' fr) | 2020

 ## Abstract